Mallorca: 13 German vacationers in custody: fire after hotel party

 Two people are injured in a fire at Ballermann – 13 German vacationers are said to be responsible for the fire.

-Palma/Munich – On the Spanish holiday island of Mallorca, celebrations are as wild as before Corona – but this party went far too far.
+Palma/Munich – On the Spanish holiday island of Mallorca, celebrations are as wild as they were before Corona – but this party went way too far.
 At a party on Friday afternoon (May 20), 13 German vacationers probably caused a fire.
 They were arrested on alleged arson charges and remain behind bars for the time being.

 The responsible investigating judge in Palma ordered the tourists to be held in custody without the right to bail, as the newspaper said Diario de Mallorca and other regional media reported late Saturday night, citing the Spanish Mediterranean island’s judiciary.
 A judicial spokesman confirmed this information on Sunday when asked.